barntsen/Wavebench/README.md

-Wavebench is a set of benchmark programs to measure the efficiency and portability of machine generated cuda/hip code relative to hand coded cuda/hip.
+Wavebench is a set of benchmark programs to measure the efficiency and portability of machine generated cuda/hip code relative to hand coded cuda/hip for Visco Acoustic Seismic wave simulation.

 Machine generated cuda/hip is made via eps, a small Domain Specific Languge.
 The main idea is to use the same source code for different architectures.